Ricky Morton: Personal life

 Morton's cousin Todd Morton also wrestled, occasionally teaming with Morton.

 Morton was arrested in October 2005 for failing to pay child support.
 Morton contended that the outstanding payments were due to the child support amount having been set when he was earning a significant income working for major promotions as a part of The Rock N' Roll Express, and failed to reflect the much lower amount he was able to earn on the independent circuit.
 At least two benefit shows were put together in February 2006 to raise money towards his legal fees.
 A United Wrestling Association show in Alcoa, Tennessee on February 2, 2006, raised $2,475 for this cause.
 On February 15, 2006, Morton was released under the condition that he continue working and making efforts to catch up on the delinquent payments owed to his ex-wife.
 He returned to the ring the next night for the United Wrestling Association.
 In September 2007, while camping with his children at a Tennessee park, Morton was rearrested on the same charges.
 It was estimated he owed a remaining balance of $63,000.
 A website was established, and raised enough funds to secure his bail.

-Morton currently operates School of Morton in Chuckey, Tennessee, where he serves as a trainer.
+Morton currently operates the School of Morton in Chuckey, Tennessee, where he serves as a trainer.
 He also still works the independent circuit and cameos in several films and videos.